Caroline Durieux: Durieux in Cuba (1920-1926)

 On April 19, 1920, she married childhood friend Pierre Durieux at her parents' home at 1226 Louisiana Avenue in New Orleans.
 Pierre worked in his family's business importing laces and dress goods from many Latin American countries.
 In October 1920, the Durieux's moved to Havana, Cuba, where Pierre took a position with General Motors.

-In late December 1920, Caroline Durieux returned to New Orleans to give birth to the couple's first and only child.
+In late December 1920, Caroline Durieux returned to New Orleans to give birth to the couple's first and only child, Charles Logan Durieux.
 She spends the next six months recuperating from postpartum complications at her parents' vacation home in Bay St. Louis, Mississippi.
 When she returned to Cuba she and Pierre lived in the downtime neighborhood of Vedado.
 She worked briefly in a design firm but spent most of her time creating paintings, drawings and watercolors of her colorful surroundings.
 She has said color, and most of her work from this period were still lifes, flowers and landscapes.

 At the request of her housekeeper, she became involved with the native women in the community, helping them devise a rudimentary method of birth control.

 Mexico City (1926–1929)

 In 1926, her husband Pierre was named chief representative of General Motors for all of Latin America, but Caroline stayed and worked in Mexico City.
 She received a letter of introduction to Diego Rivera from Tulane anthropologist, Frans Blom, which helped ease her transition into the local artist community.

 Durieux not only befriended many of Mexico's leading artists and intellectuals of the day (including Rivera and Frida Kahlo) but flourished under the tutelage of Rivera and Emilio Amero with whom she honed her skills as a painter and printmaker as well as the satirical qualities of her work.
 In 1929, curator René d'Harnoncourt, organized a solo exhibition of Caroline's oil paintings and drawings at the Sonora News Company in Mexico City."

 Rivera published an enthusiastic review in the journal Mexican Folkways:

 "Since she has lived among us, she has developed a close spiritual rapport with the country and simultaneously there has grown in her a painter's mature power of expression.
 Not only does her painting show the love of nature, exalting the grandeur of the mountains, the beauty of the peasants, and the orderly freedom of our architecture, but she has also seen our mongrel, perverted and deformed bourgeoisie, with the clear eye of a Mexican mountaineer, and yet with all the urbanity, the culture, and the occidental sophistication which are Caroline's".

-Durieux and Rivera's enduring friendship is perhaps best celebrated in the elegant portrait the Mexican artist painted of his New Orleans comrade in 1929, and which today hangs in the collection of the LSU Museum of Art in Baton Rouge.
+Durieux and Rivera's friendship is perhaps best celebrated in the elegant portrait the Mexican artist painted of his New Orleans comrade in 1929, and which today hangs in the collection of the LSU Museum of Art in Baton Rouge.